 C. All services fees assessed under this chapter shall be due and payable within three (3) business days after the date a written notice of the services fee is sent to the person against whom the services fee is assessed.
 Any services fee paid within thirty (30) days after the due date shall be reduced by fifty ($50) dollars.
 Any services fee paid more than thirty (30) days but less than sixty (60) days after the due date shall be reduced by twenty-five ($25) dollars.
 Any services fee paid more than sixty (60) days after the due date shall not be reduced.
 If any services fee is not paid within ninety (90) days after the due date, the City may use such lawful means as are available to collect such services fee.
-If the City files an action in court to recover such services fee, the City shall be entitled to recover of its court costs, pre-judgement interest, and attorney’s fees in addtion to the services fee due and owing.
+If the City files an action in court to recover such services fee, the City shall be entitled to recover of its court costs, prejudgment interest, and attorney’s fees in addition to the services fee due and owing.

 11.14.030 Recovery of Actual Costs:

-In addition to the services fees described in section 11.14.020 of this cpater, the City reserves the right to seek reimbursement for actual costs that exceed the stated services fee, through other legal theories, remedies, or procedures.
+In addition to the services fees described in section 11.14.020 of this chapter, the City reserves the right to seek reimbursement for actual costs that exceed the stated services fee, through other legal theories, remedies, or procedures.

 11.14.040 This Chapter Not To Preclude Other Appropriate Action:

 Nothing in this chapter shall be construed to prevent the arrest or citation of violators of the state penal code or other regulations, ordinances, or laws.